U.N. confirms chemical arms were used repeatedly in Syria

 The United Nations has since received a total of 16 reports of possible chemical weapons use in Syria, mainly from the Syrian government, Britain, France and the United States.
 The experts looked closely at seven of those cases.

-The U.N. experts were from the Organization for the Prohibition of Chemical Weapons (OPCW) and the World Health Organization.
+The U.N. experts were from the Organisation for the Prohibition of Chemical Weapons (OPCW) and the World Health Organisation.

 France, Britain and the United States said the technical details of Sellstrom's initial report on the August 21 attack pointed to government culpability, while Syria and Russia blamed the rebels.